 VOLUNTEER FOR THE ANNUAL NAVAJO RUG SHOW & SALE IN NOVEMBER

 Over the years we have provided an important economic support for the Elders in our program and their families.
 In addition the show has been a major source of information for the general public about the Navajo culture and people.
 All of these objectives were met by this year's show with overall sales for the event reaching a new record.

-To see a presentation of photos from the show please click on this link.
+Please visit 2018 Rug Show photos to see a presentation of photos from the show.
 There are many photos here so the download may take a little time.

 Inspire people you know to help the Elders.
 Our support people have worked with their local clubs, churches and other organizations to help raise funds for our projects.
 For example, you might host a breakfast for friends to encourage them to learn more about the Elders and the Program.